Ken Bowersox

-Kenneth Dwane "Sox" Bowersox (born November 14, 1956) is a United States Navy officer, and a former NASA astronaut.
+Kenneth Dwane "Sox" Bowersox (born November 14, 1956) is a United States Navy officer and former NASA astronaut.
 He is a veteran of five Space Shuttle launches and an extended stay aboard the International Space Station.
 When he launched on STS-73 at the age of 38 years and 11 months, he became the youngest person to command a Space Shuttle.

-Biography
+Early life and education

-Bowersox was born November 14, 1956, in Portsmouth, Virginia, but considers Bedford, Indiana his home town.
-As a young boy, his family lived in Oxnard, California for seven years and he attended Rio Real Elementary School.
+Bowersox was born November 14, 1956, in Portsmouth, Virginia, but considers Bedford, Indiana his hometown.
+As a young boy, his family lived in Oxnard, California for seven years, and he attended Rio Real Elementary School.
 Bowersox was active in the Boy Scouts of America, and is an Eagle Scout.
 He earned a Bachelor of Science degree in aerospace engineering from the United States Naval Academy in Annapolis, Maryland, before receiving his commission in 1978.
 A year later, in 1979, he received a Master of Science degree in mechanical engineering from Columbia University in New York City, New York.
 Bowersox attended the U.S. Air Force Test Pilot School and graduated with Class 85A.
 He served as a test pilot on A-7E and F/A-18 aircraft, and was selected as an astronaut candidate in 1987.
-Bowersox holds the rank of Captain in the United States Navy.
+Bowersox holds the rank of captain in the United States Navy.

-Astronaut career
+NASA career

-He was selected as an Astronaut Pilot by NASA in 1987.
+He was selected as an astronaut pilot by NASA in 1987.

-Space Shuttle missions

-Bowersox first flew as a pilot on the Space Shuttle missions STS-50 and STS-61, he commanded missions STS-73, a microgravity research mission and STS-82, a Hubble Space Telescope repair mission.
+STS-50

+Bowersox's first mission was STS-50 aboard the Columbia, where he served as the pilot.
+The mission launched on June 25, 1992, from Launch Complex 39A at the Kennedy Space Center, Florida at 16:12:23 UTC.
+Its primary objective was to conduct experiments in the U.S. Microgravity Laboratory 1 (USML-1), a Spacelab module dedicated to the study of microgravity.
+This module housed experiments related to fluid dynamics, crystal growth, combustion, and biological processes.

+The mission concluded with a landing at the Shuttle Landing Facility, Florida on July 9, 1992, at 11:42:27 UTC.

+STS-61

+Bowersox's second mission was STS-61 aboard the Endeavour, in which he served as the pilot.
+The mission was launched on December 2, 1993, from Launch Complex 39B at 09:27:00 UTC.
+The mission's primary objective was the first servicing of the Hubble Space Telescope, during which astronauts performed a series of spacewalks to repair and upgrade the telescope's systems, thereby restoring its optical performance and extending its operational lifespan.
+STS-61 concluded with the Endeavour landing successfully at the Shuttle Landing Facility on December 13, 1993, at 05:25:37 UTC.